 Tip 3: Neukölln - excursion to Britz Castle and Estate

 The historic estate of Schloss Britz is always worth a visit, especially in winter.
-Although this year the jugglers and stall owners are not allowed to invite you to the Nordic Christmas fairytale world, a walk across the grounds in the cold, clear winter air is still a wonderful experience.
+Then jugglers and stall owners will take you into a Nordic-Christmas fairy-tale world.
+And a walk across the grounds in the cold, clear winter air is also a lovely experience.

 4. Charlottenburg-Wilmersdorf - An international range